Introduction for employers

 Use the Knowledge Mobilisation Self-Assessment Tool and checklist to consider how you use knowledge as an asset and work with your health library and knowledge specialist to craft an action plan to maximise use of evidence from research, good practice and organisational knowledge to inform decisions.

 Some knowledge is not published but is individual or organisational ‘know how’.
 The NHS Knowledge Mobilisation Framework is designed to help individuals to develop and use skills to mobilise knowledge effectively.
-The techniques will help you to learn before, during and after everything that you do, so that pitfalls can be avoided and best practice replicated.
-You can see a host of information on our Knowledge Mobilisation page including a set of quick reference cards is available to complement the framework.
+The techniques will help you to learn before, during and after everything that you do, so that pitfalls can be avoided and best practice be replicated.
+You can find out more about these techniques from the NHS Knowledge Mobilisation Framework E-learning or by using the set of quick reference cards .

 Health and digital literacy